datasciencecampus/access-to-services/README.md

 Once all the data is converted, we can use [OpenTripPlanner](http://www.opentripplanner.org/), an open-source network builder, to built the multimodal transport network and run queries using the tool.

 ## The PropeR package
 For ease of use, the tool has been converted into an R package that can be found [here](https://github.com/datasciencecampus/access-to-services/tree/develop/propeR).
+Read the [manual.md](https://github.com/datasciencecampus/access-to-services/blob/develop/propeR/manual.md) on how to find relevant bus and train travel data, convert it in GTFS format, initiate a OpenTropPlanner server and query it using the propeR package.

 ## Authors / Contributors